-Our next concern is that the project will look industrial instead of rural.
-One of the things why people live in a rural community is it is rural and doesn't look like a center of industry.
-There's a balance to that, because farms by their very nature are industrial, and especially a successful farm has a lot of trucks going back and forth.
-It may have a lot of buildings and equipment going at all hours.
-However, it's a little different for a true industry.
+Our next concern is that the project will look 18 19 industrial instead of rural.
+One of the things why 20 people live in a rural community is it is rural and 21 doesn't look like a center of industry.
+There's a 2.2 balance to that, because farms by their very nature are 23 industrial, and especially a successful farm has a lot of trucks going back and forth.
+It may have a lot of 24 25 buildings and equipment going at all hours.
+However,

-So to avoid the industrial look, I would suggest that -- building security fencing in an agricultural style.
-I'm pleased to see that Cypress Creek is moving that direction with the proposed game fence as opposed to barbed wire and -- excuse me -- chain link, razor wire-type stuff.
+Carriger Solar Meeting Public Comment Hearing, - May 05, 2025 Page 55 1 it's a little different for a true industry.
+So to avoid the industrial look, I would suggest 2 3 that -- building security fencing in an agricultural 4 I'm pleased to see that Cypress Creek is moving stvle.
+5 that direction with the proposed game fence as opposed to barbed wire and -- excuse me -- chain link, razor 6 7 wire-type stuff.
 I -- I think the fence is too high at eight foot.
-It's still going to look pretty industrial.
-And if we could drop that height down to five or six feet, it appears they are concerned about deer in there.
-I would like to see all wildlife be able to move through the property.
-Because when wildlife are pushed to corridors, it changes everything about them.
-In particular, this Carriger project and future projects, anything in a rural area, should not have razor wire, chain-link fence, and other high-security-type fences.
-Woven wire that is typical in agricultural areas is sufficient with a strand or two of barbed wire on top, and that can be supplemented by modern technology of motion sensors and cameras and such.
+8 9 It's still going to look pretty industrial.
+And if we 10 could drop that height down to five or six feet, it 11 appears they are concerned about deer in there. Ι 12 would like to see all wildlife be able to move through 13 the property.
+Because when wildlife are pushed to 14 corridors, it changes everything about them. Τn particular, this Carriger project and future projects, 15 16 anything in a rural area, should not have razor wire, 17 chain-link fence, and other high-security-type fences.
+Woven wire that is typical in agricultural areas is 18 19 sufficient with a strand or two of barbed wire on top, 20 and that can be supplemented by modern technology of 21 motion sensors and cameras and such.
+2.2 agriculture within the boundaries of the project and that solar arrays should not be set aside as a nonagricultural use.

 Third concern is the destruction of good agricultural land.
-Our solar and BESS ordinance is moving very strongly toward requiring agrivoltaics, which is that solar arrays need to coexist with agriculture within the boundaries of the project and that solar arrays should not be set aside as a nonagricultural use.
+Our solar and BESS ordinance is moving very strongly toward requiring agrivoltaics, which is that solar arrays need to coexist with